The domestic joys, the daily housework or business, the building of houses / they are not phantasms / they have weight and form and location…”

 This simple truth reminds me I need not endeavor to make those things which are ordinary somehow profound, but rather simply to consecrate them.
 Gerard Manley Hopkins offers a wonderful reflection on the consecration of all things in his address regarding St. Ignatious of Loyola’s writings on The Spiritual Exercises, where he writes, “To lift up the hands in prayer gives God glory, but a man with a dungfork in his hand, a woman with a slop pail, give Him glory, too.
 God is so great that all things give Him glory if you mean that they should.”
 We worship a God who has bent low to meet us – to take on – our feeble humanity so we need not dismiss the fetters and routines of our physical state as inconsequential, but rather offer the simple liturgies, the close relationships, and the ordinary tasks of our days back to him in trust that all work is indeed His own.

-Kate Harris is Executive Director for The Washington Institute, wife to a good man and mother of their three young children.
+Kate Harris is the former Executive Director for The Washington Institute, wife to a good man and mother of their three young children.